-Free transportation is provided weekdays after 5 p.m. and weekends from 11 a.m. -11 p.m., within a seven-mile radius of the Clinic.
-However, for life-threatening situations or if it is anticipated that emergency care will be needed en route, please call an ambulance for transportation to a hospital.
+Free transportation is provided weekdays after 5 p.m. and weekends from 11 a.m.-11 p.m., within a seven-mile radius of the Clinic.
+However, for life-threatening situations please call an ambulance for transportation to a hospital.